 Brush upward strokes of melted coconut oil over the insides of the small pudding moulds or ramekins and place in the fridge.
 After 15 minutes, brush more coconut oil over the chilled coconut oil, return to freezer for less than a minute and dust with a spoonful of cacao powder, tip the mould and turn full circle so the powder completely coats it.
 Tap out excess, and repeat with other moulds.

 Preheat the oven to 200’C/400’F/Gas Mark 6.
-Place a bowl over a saucepan of barely simmering water, and melt chocolate chips, almond milk and coconut oil.
+Place a bowl over a saucepan of barely simmering water, and melt chocolate chips and almond milk.
 Stir to mix, remove from heat and set aside to cool for 10 minutes.
-Meanwhile, in a bowl, mix the flour, baking powder, cacao powder and coconut sugar.
+Meanwhile, in a bowl, mix the flour, bicarbonate of soda, cacao powder and coconut sugar.
 Add the almond milk and stir.
 Fold in the chocolate sauce a third at a time.
 Spoon the mixture into the moulds just over half way.
 Place the fondants on a baking tray, and bake for 10-15 minutes until the top forms a crust, and is starting to pull away from the sides of the mould.
 When the edge is tested with a skewer it comes out clean, while the centre when tested is covered in chocolate (the fondant will keep cooking when removed from the oven).
 Remove from the oven, and leave to sit for a minute.
 Serve hot to enjoy the oozy centre.
 To serve, move the tops very gently so they come away from the sides.
 Tip each fondant gently onto your hand to check that it comes away from the sides, place a warm plate on top of the mould and flip it over.
 Spoon an arc of macadamia nut crumb onto each plate.
 Add a quenelle of pickled red grape sorbet.

 PICKLED RED GRAPE SORBET